cobobc/milestone_3_cooking_app/README.md

 **Desktop test result**

 These test results indicate that the site peforms very well overall.
-It also shows that the Performance to could be improved a lot for mobile.
+It also shows that the Performance could be improved a lot for mobile.

 Due to the time constaints of this project it is not feasible to act further on this.
 In a normal working situation time would be taken to optimise performance.